BEAST-seedbank/SeedbankTree/README.md

 - `util\` \
   Folder containing some utility loggers.

-#### validation_data
+#### validation_testing

-- `analytic_validation` \
+- `sample_from_prior` \
   This folder contains example XML files for the analytic validation conducted in the paper.
 The four subdirectories correspond to the four sets of analytic validation: 2-sample trees using only `NodeShiftRetype`, 2-sample trees using `SeedbankTreeScale` and `RecolorBranch`, and 10-sample and 100-sample trees using all operators. `TABLE_VALUES.txt` compiles all the analytic and MCMC values used in the tables for all the statistics apart from active and dormant length percentage. `length_percentages.ipynb` calculates the active and dormant length percentages.

-- `synthetic_validation` \
+- `simulation_study` \
-  This folder contains the utility scripts for the synthetic validation conducted in the paper.
-Although the XML files are not included, the `make_batch_runs` subdirectory contains the utility scripts used to automate the pipeline of making synthetic data and creating XML files.
-To use `batch.py` as it is, make a new `batch_1` subdirectory and then run `python3 batch.py`.
-The script will generate 100 subdirectories numbered 1 through 100, each with an XML file pertaining to one validation run populated with synthetic data.
-The modified `treetime` package used to mutate nucleotide sequences is included in `make_batch_runs`.
-Additionally, feel free to use the functions in `simulate_tree.py` and `simulate_mutation.py` files directly to generate standalone synthetic data of your own.
+  This folder contains the utility scripts for the simulation study conducted in the paper.
+Although the full set of XML files are not included, the directory contains the utility scripts used to automate the pipeline of making synthetic data and creating XML files.
+The primary python script is `batch.py`, which contains code to generate batches of XML files each pertaining to one validation run populated with synthetic data. `batch.py` is configured by `batch_config.json`, and uses `batch_options.py` to fill in `shell.xml` according to parameter settings in `simulate_tree_config.json` and `simulate_mutation.json`.
+In each iteration, `batch.py` uses either `simulate_tree_serial.py` or `simulate_tree_isochronous.py` to simulate a seedbank tree topology, and then it uses `simulate_mutation.py` and the modified `treetime` package to mutate nucleotide sequences according to the seedbank coalescent.

+  Feel free to use the functions in `simulate_tree_isochronous.py`/`simulate_tree_serial.py` and `simulate_mutation.py` files directly to generate standalone synthetic data of your own.